khaledsukkar2/Next-Gen-HR-A-SaaS-based-HR-management-system-powered-by-AI-and-smart-contracts/README.md

 ### 4- Leave Management System

-The **Leave Management System** within Next-Gen HR is designed to streamline the process of managing employee leave requests and approvals.
+The **Leave Management System** within NexHR is designed to streamline the process of managing employee leave requests and approvals.
 This system ensures efficiency, transparency, and accuracy in handling various types of leave.
 Key features of the Leave Management System include:

 **Leave Request Submission:** Employees can easily submit leave requests through the Eployee self-service system.
 The user-friendly interface allows employees to specify the type of leave (e.g., vacation, sick leave, personal leave), the duration, and any additional details required.